Research resources

 The Closeout stage begins when a funded project period ends or when all data have been collected and analyzed.
 It includes all programmatic and administrative activities related to completing the project.

-More Resources from UW Seattle
+More resources from UW Seattle